For Immediate Release: Friday, April 10, 2020

 The letter concludes by noting the uncertain timeline for the retail sale of adult use marijuana and a commitment to continue working with the industry to clearly communicate plans for its future rollout.
 A new adult use launch window will not be publicly identified until guidance from public health experts deems such an action appropriate.

-Late last month, in response to COVID-19, OMP implemented a remote work plan for most of its staff and closed its Augusta office to the public.
+Late last month, in response to COVID-19, OCP implemented a remote work plan for most of its staff and closed its Augusta office to the public.
 Despite these adjustments, the office is continuing to operate at full capacity by—among other things—accepting adult and medical use applications, issuing medical marijuana registrations and adult use conditional licenses, and developing new rules and regulations required by recent changes in state law.

 In the coming weeks and months, this work will proceed unchanged.
-OMP will also continue to engage with its fellow state agencies, municipalities, industry members, state and local health experts, and the public as it moves forward with launching adult use marijuana in Maine.
+OCP will also continue to engage with its fellow state agencies, municipalities, industry members, state and local health experts, and the public as it moves forward with launching adult use marijuana in Maine.

 The Mills Administration created OCP within DAFS in February 2019.
 The Office is responsible for the oversight of all aspects of legalized marijuana, including Maine's existing Medical Use of Marijuana Program.